A weedy problem and where to get help

 Three things you can do to stop weed spread

-- Keep your eye out: if you see a plant that you are unsure about – whether it’s in your backyard or paddock, along a roadside or in a community reserve – seek advice from your local district officer.
+- Keep your eye out: if you see a plant that you are unsure about – whether it’s in your backyard or paddock, along a roadside or in a community reserve – seek advice from your local landscape board.

 - Act quickly: controlling weeds early will save time and money.